dafadey/geomView/README.md

 ![This is an image](https://github.com/dafadey/geomView/blob/main/example_simple.png) Groups A1 A2 and A3 can be hiden using check boxes.<br>

-Another more complicated cases may look like:
+Another more complicated cases may look like this:
 ![This is an image](https://github.com/dafadey/geomView/blob/main/example.png)